gnu-octave/GNU-Octave-enable-64/README.md

 Mike Miller.
 A typical case of "I should have known earlier about it!"
 :wink:

-For Windows, there is a cross-compiling solution, called [MXE-Octave](https://wiki.octave.org/MXE).
+There is a cross-compiling solution, called [MXE-Octave](https://wiki.octave.org/MXE).
 It compiles all dependencies from scratch, thus requires much more disc space and time than this approach.